ntp99/web-toy-store/README.md

 # web-toy-store
-A web toy store application built with Python and Django
+A web toy store application built with Python and Django Homework project for COSC140 - Developing Web Applications at Colgate University.